pharnb/Project-Two/README.md

 For the wine data, we used Jupyter/Pandas to read the file into a data frame.
 We cleaned the data by removing unwanted columns.
 Next, we dropped any row with null values.
 We transformed the the price column from a float to a currency value and created a new price column.
 We compiled the final data frame by removing the old price column.

-World pop
+For the world population data, we dropped some columns and renamed others.
+We also cleaned up some values to match the wine data or to fit as an integer.

 The final data frames were uploaded to Postgres SQL.
+There, we ran into an issue where "SELECT \*" caused issues as {wine_data.}country and {worldpop.}country were duplicates, so we renamed one of the columns instead of doing "SELECT wine_data.country, worldpop.country, {etc}".
+We used an inner join to merge the two tables and dropped some additional columns before exporting the finished table to a .csv file.